BritishPandaChick/disney-codes/log.md

 - Start adding CSS styles for style.css file.
 Use CSS Tricks article to help with the Flebox properties.

 **Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)

+## Day 52: August 25, 2019
+**What I Did Today:** Review CSS styles for medium size screens for 30 Days, 30 Sites author site.
+Add CSS for large screen sizes of site.

+**Day Summary:** I put the finishing touches on the author website.
+I tried fixing my website using the Dev Tools previewer but wasn't having much luck.
+The whitespace is still showing up in the previewer at the end of each section of the website.
+When I changed the window sizes in Dev Tools, the site looks completely different from what is appearing in the previewer.
+So I just changed the screen size to match what an iPad to see how everything looked and everything was just fine.
+I'm not sure what is going on with the previewer so I decided move on with the rest of the site and get the CSS done for large screens.
+The large screen styles went just fine.
+I didn't have to make too many tweaks to the CSS.
+Once all the styles were done, I moved all the styles to CodePen.
+The styles look completely different on the pen than my local file.
+Some of the styles condensed on the CodePen file so I might go back and fix these styles in future.
+I am instead going to start a brand new project tomorrow just to see how this project is like in the previewer.

+**Tomorrow's List:**
+- Start set up on 30 Days, 30 Sites day seven project.
+Set up code files.
+- Start adding HTML code to day seven website.

+**Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)